silvalab/AdvIonChannelMMOptimizer/README.md

   - To verify your installation was successful, execute:
       - docker run hello-world

-  -  If successfull, run:
+  -  If installation was successful, run:
       - docker pull mangoldk/silvalabwustl:k_sample_opt2
       - docker run mangoldk/silvalabwustl:k_sample_opt2

-## Quickstart Guide for Running on Your Own Cluster
+## Quickstart Guide for Running on Your Own System

+*Important!
+The software utilizes the Intel MKL libraries for matrix multiplication, addition, etc. Please be sure to download the libraries and amend the sample Makefile appropriately.
+See the Makefile section for more information*

   - Download all files
   - Install Intel MKL libraries.
 Update paths in Makefile and job.sh.
   - run "make"
   - run "./job.sh 3 3 10 test"

-*NOTE: The software utilizes the Intel MKL libraries for matrix multiplication, addition, etc. Please be sure to download the libraries and amend the sample Makefile appropriately.
-See the Makefile section for more information*
+  (This command also runs in containerized example above.)

+  -The arguments '3 3 10 test' indicate:

+    - Optimize a model with three states: '3'
+    - Model ID of the 3-state cyclic topology as the containerized example above: '3'
+    - Number of Optimization Starts: '10'
+    - Name of the Result Directory: 'test'

 ## Folders/File Explanations: